 The best way I’ve found to do this is to focus on listening – really listening.
 Then you can continually modify your approach to improve.
 This takes time and focused effort.
 But the results are worth it.

-These focuses – consensus, clear communication and the confidence that the first two build – are critical to my getting a project to a successful conclusion.
+These points of focus – consensus, clear communication, and the confidence that the first two build – are critical to my getting a project to a successful conclusion.
 It does mean that my role is part coach, camp counselor, coordinator – and cat herder.
 It often requires lots of coffee and some Excedrin from time to time – but it’s never dull!